-Finding car insurance for low income drivers can be difficult.
-Not only are these drivers working with limited funds, they’re also fighting an industry trend of charging more for auto insurance to low- to moderate-income drivers with clean records than higher-income drivers with a few blemishes on their driving records.
-Luckily, there are some tips, tricks and even a few state-sponsored auto insurance programs out there to help find affordable car insurance for low income drivers.
+Finding low income car insurance can be difficult.
+Not only are these drivers working with limited funds, they’re also fighting an industry trend of charging more for car insurance to low- to moderate-income drivers with clean records than higher-income drivers with a few blemishes on their driving records.
+Luckily, there are some tips, tricks and even a few state-sponsored low cost car insurance programs out there to help find the cheapest car insurance for low income drivers.

-Before we proceed, let’s make sure we’re on the same page about what low income car insurance is: it’s car insurance for people who have a low income.
+Before we proceed, let’s make sure we’re on the same page about what low income car insurance is: it’s low cost car insurance for people who have a low income.
 This type of insurance is important because it can be a challenge to find the funds for car insurance when you’re on a shoestring budget.
-Fortunately, a handful of states have government-sponsored programs to help low-income families afford car insurance.
+Fortunately, a handful of states have government-sponsored programs to help low-income families afford cheap full coverage car insurance.

 Let’s take a look at the different discounts you may be able to take advantage of.

 A handful of states have government-sponsored programs to help low-income families afford cheap full coverage car insurance.
 Hawaii, California, Maryland and New Jersey offer government-sponsored car insurance for low-income individuals.
 If you live in one of these states and are low income, you may qualify for a low-income car insurance program.

 - California: If you’re a low-income resident of California, you may qualify for the Low Cost Auto Insurance Program, or CLCA.
 The program was put in place to help income-eligible individuals afford car insurance, per California’s standards, and each policy provides liability coverage for the vehicle’s primary driver and eligible secondary drivers.
 To qualify, you must be a California resident, meet the eligibility requirements, have a car that’s valued under $25,000 and be at least 16 years old.
 You can find more information on the specific requirements, along with rates and other information, on the CLCA website.